adinarayanan2003/tinygraph/README.md

 # TinyGraph

-TinyGraph is a developer-maintained research project for studying how neural network compilers work.
+Project studying how neural network compilers work.
 It implements a small but complete compiler pipeline: graph IR, shape inference, optimization passes, quantization, backend execution, benchmarking, and HTML reports.

 The project is intentionally compact.
 Its goal is not to replace PyTorch, XLA, TVM, or TensorRT; it is to make the core ideas behind those systems inspectable in a codebase small enough to read end to end.